tyll/tinyos-2.x-contrib/iowa/T2.tsync/apps/README.txt

 	       (Ooops, this one's not offered by TsyncC, but that shouldn't stop you from using it.)

-5. PowCon --  Not yet tested, but eventually enabled application-layer power control (ideally, could be combined with LPL for applications that periodically sleep for very low power, long-life operation).
+5. PowCon --  Enables application-layer power control (ideally, could be combined with LPL for applications that periodically sleep for very low power, long-life operation).

 HOWTO Make & Wiring

 The Makefile in this directory has two nonstandard lines,

-  PFLAGS= -IIAtsync
+  PFLAGS += -DSTAMPMICRO needed for the microsecond clock.

+  PFLAGS += -I../IAtsync

        needed because the modules and wiring of the timesync software are in the IAtsync directory

+  PFLAGS += =I../tos/chips/cc2420 (and related includes)

+       needed to get the stack modications for cc2420

   PFLAGS+= -DTRACK

-       the TRACK option is needed to enable (i) skew compensation, which should increase the clock precision by an order of magnitude; (ii) to enable efficient, bidirectional topology control in a static network.
+       the TRACK option is needed to enable (i) skew compensation, which could increase the clock precision by an order of magnitude; (ii) to enable efficient, bidirectional topology control in a static network.
 If you have mobile nodes, remove the -DTRACK option.
 Also, some Neighbor functions may not mean much when -DTRACK is removed.